Kherson Border Detachment: Service in Ukraine

 In 1992, following the Dissolution of the Soviet Union, it came under the jurisdiction of Ukraine.

 On 29 September 2003, Russia began construction of a dam in the Kerch Strait from the Taman Peninsula to Tuzla Island.
 In the following, 2003 Tuzla Island conflict the 25th Outpost of the Simferopol Border Detachment was deployed to the island.
 Ultimately, construction of the dam was stopped on 23 October 2003.

 On 2 March 2014, during the Russian invasion of Crimea, Spetsnaz and the Federal Security Service of Russia attempted to storm the headquarters of the Simferopol detachment but failed to capture the building.
 On 7 March 2014, the Russian military almost completely besieged the detachment completely and the detachment was forced to evacuate its personnel along with weapons and military equipment and was relocated to Kherson.

-The detachment detained two Russian FSB who crossed the border in Kherson Oblast on 30 June 2017.
-The detachment detained a person trying to illegally cross into Crimea in August 2020.
+The detachment detained two Russian FSB who illegally crossed the border in Kherson Oblast on 30 June 2017.
+The detachment detained a person trying to cross into Crimea in August 2020.
 On 14 July 2017, the detachment barred 4 Russian citizens from entering Ukraine.
 In 2018, following acid leaks in Crimea, 59 people from Crimea fled to Ukraine via the posts of the Detachment.

 Following the Russian invasion of Ukraine, the detachment saw combat against Russian forces.
 On 24 February 2022, on the day of the start of invasion, a guardsman of the Detachment (Iozhytsia Anatoly Ivanovich) was killed in action in Antonivka during the Battle of Kherson.
 On the same day, three guardsmen of the detachment were taken captive during a Russian assault on Chonhar and were later returned on 25 August 2024.
 To preserve manpower, the detachment along with the other units temporarily retreated from Kherson Oblast.
 It then took part in the 2022 Kherson counteroffensive.
 The detachment returned to Kherson in November 2022.
 On 30 April 2023, the Detachment was awarded the honorary award "For Courage and Bravery".
 On 22 June 2023, a guardsman of the detachment (Danylo Andriyovych Nechvolod) was killed during a combat mission in the Kherson Oblast during the Dnieper campaign.
 In February 2024, the detachment's FPV units began operations across the Dnieper.
 On 24 February 2024, the detachment's UAVs and artillery destroyed Russian troops and equipment across the Dnieper killing two Russians and wounding one.